 Martial arts have always fascinated me since I was a child.
 I remember when I was younger I asked if I could take a karate class.
 I was told no because it would be too hard for me since I am disabled.

 I am a Diastrophic Dwarf with skeletal dysplasia.
-I have a whole list of orthopedic issues that has resulted in limiting my mobility.
+I have a whole list of orthopedic issues that have resulted in limiting my mobility.
 I figured getting into a karate class could help me.

 Not taking “no” for an answer